 This park is known for its large elephant population.
 The big cats are present, but not seen that easily.
 The forest patch is home to habituated troops of olive baboon and blue monkey.
 Buffalo, giraffe and several antelope species are easily encountered on a drive.

-Lake Manyara is a shallow alkaline lake at the base of the Western Rift Valley escarpment.
+Lake Manyara is a shallow, alkaline lake at the base of the Western Rift Valley escarpment.
 The park has a remarkable variety of habitats in a small area.
 The park entrance leads to a beautiful groundwater forest.
 Other habitats include the grassy floodplain, rocky escarpment and acacia woodland, all of which can be covered in a half-day visit.
 Deeper into the park a visit to the hot springs (Majo Moto) is recommended.

 Weather & Climate